lb50019/Arduino/SoundWave/README.md

 The chip receives input from 8 digital pins, as well as from a 4 MHz crystal oscillator which powers its IC.
 A microprocessor programs the IC by sending bytes of data from pins D0 - D7.
 The bytes which can be sent to the chip are one of the two - either latched or data byte.
-* Latched bytes: Four significant bits carry the information about the desired channel, while the lower four bits store the first four bits of the number we calculated with the formula above
+* Latched bytes: Four significant bits carry the information about the desired channel, while the lower four bits store the first four bits of the number calculated with the formula above
-* Data bytes: 2 most significant bits are 0, while the rest contain last 5 bits of calculated number.
+* Data bytes: 2 most significant bits are 0, while the rest contain last 6 bits of calculated number.

 Once a latched byte is sent to the register, all subsequent data bytes will be applied to that register until another latch byte is sent.